vermout94/SEPJ-PRJ/README.md

 ReadMe
 Version: 1.0, Date: 2025-01-12

-# SmartSearch - A tool for smart search in a codebase
+# SmartCodeSearch - A tool for smart search in a codebase

 ## 1. Setup